 Torch How-To: Optimizing 2D Images for 3D

-From middle-distance screens to close-up UI buttons, most use cases for Torch AR projects can be satisfied by 2x or 3x scaling.
+If your image uses text, you need to make sure it will be legible when it’s imported into Torch.
+From middle-distance screens to close-up UI buttons, most use cases for Torch projects can be satisfied by 2x or 3x scaling.
 The main consideration when designing your elements is the relative size of any text elements included in each element.
-In internal testing, we’ve come up with a general formula for text legibility within a Torch AR project that says:
+In internal testing, we’ve come up with a general formula for text legibility within a Torch AR project:

-If the relative size of your asset calls for larger text, just remember that in a Torch AR project, 14 point text a half-meter away reads the same as 28 point text at a meter.
-You will need to adjust the text size or the asset size (inside of the Torch AR scene) accordingly.
+So, if the relative size of your asset calls for larger text, just remember that in a Torch project, 14-point text a half-meter away reads the same as 28-point text at a meter.
+You will need to adjust the text size (in your 2D design tool) or the asset size (in the Torch AR scene) accordingly.

-If you need a very large element, like a billboard in your scene, and you want it viewed from very close, you will need to go beyond 3x for it to read cleanly.
+If you need a very large element, like a billboard, in your scene and you want it viewable from very close, you will need to go beyond 3x for it to read cleanly.
 Be cautious of this, however, because too many extra-large elements in a scene or project can cause performance issues, including crashing.